 - pinch Salt

 - Preheat the oven to 180 degrees fan.
-Line a muffin tin with 6-9 cases (depending on how big you would like the muffins to be)
+Line a muffin tin with 6 paper cases.

 - In a small bowl, mix the ground flaxseed and water.
 Set aside.